scala-js/scala-js-website/doc/tutorial/scalablytyped.md

 For these changes to take effect, we have to perform the following steps:

-1. Stop sbt and Vite, if they are running
-1. Run `npm install` to install the new npm dependencies
 1. Restart sbt and the `~fastLinkJS` task (this will take a while the first time, as ScalablyTyped performs its magic)
-1. Restart `npm run dev`
+1. Restart `npm run dev` if it was running
 1. Possibly re-import the project in your IDE of choice

 ## Chart configuration